 During this stage, we need to select essential content and the skills we want our students to master, for example, at the end of a unit.
 Once we defined the learning goals, we may proceed to organizing and selecting relevant activities that will guide and help our students achieve those goals.

-This phase is about selecting and preparing relevant texts, grammar concepts, and various activities that will assist students in developing the skills needed to complete the final task to showcase their learning.
-We should also consider planning differentiated activities, offering lots of feedback and using formative assessment to be able to adjust our lessons or to offer more support to students in need.
+This phase is about selecting and preparing relevant texts, grammar concepts, and various activities that will assist students in developing the skills needed to complete the final task and showcase their learning.
+We should also consider planning differentiated activities, offering lots of feedback, and using formative assessment to be able to adjust our lessons or to offer more support to students in need.

-For instance, if I want my students to write an opinion text on school uniforms as a final complex task, I will select reading material and videos presenting both sides of the issue.
-To support students’ understanding of the selected texts, they will also complete various activities requiring them to explore the texts alone and with their peers.
-Since learners must demonstrate their ability to write a specific text type, I will also look at the features of an opinion piece.
-Therefore, I will provide them with mentor texts and will offer plenty of opportunities to practice writing captivating introductions, well-developed supporting paragraphs, and engaging conclusions.
-Since an opinion essay is generally written in the present tense, except for personal anecdotes, I will also need to review or teach the use of simple present, present perfect or even present continuous tenses.
-Of course, I will also give a grammar test - formal assessment - to verify if I need to teach any of these grammar concepts again.
+For instance, if we want our students to write an opinion text on school uniforms as a final complex task, we need to select reading materials and videos presenting both sides of the issue.
+To support students’ understanding of the selected texts, they need to complete various activities requiring them to explore the texts alone and with their peers.
+As learners must demonstrate their ability to write a specific text type, they should also look at the features of an opinion piece.
+Therefore, we should provide mentor texts and should make sure that students have plenty of opportunities to practice writing captivating introductions, well-developed supporting paragraphs, and engaging conclusions.
+Since an opinion essay is generally written in the present tense, except for personal anecdotes, learners also need to be familiar with the simple present, present perfect or even present continuous tenses.
+So, these must be either taught or reviewed beforehand.
+By assigning a grammar test (formal assessment), we could also verify if we need to reteach any of these grammar concepts.